The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Introduction

 and where $\Omega$ is a (non-empty) bounded, open and connected subset of $\R^d$ with a smooth boundary $\Gamma$.
 The set $Q=(0,T) \times \Omega$ is the time-space cylinder with lateral boundary $\Sigma = (0,T) \times \Gamma$ where $T>0$.
 More specifically, we are interested in the well-posedness of this Cauchy-Dirichlet problem in a suitable Sobolev space.

 While general results for the well-posedness of hyperbolic initial-boundary value problems are available, none of them can be just quoted here for an easy answer.
 The problem with the MGT equation is that the spatial boundary $\Gamma$ is characteristic.
-Note that this third order equation does not contain a derivative in normal direction, regardless of the geometry of the boundary.
+Note that this third order equation does not contain a derivative of order three in normal direction, regardless of the geometry of the boundary.
 Hence, the analysis by Sakamoto \cite{sakamoto82} cannot be used to study the present IBVP.
 Only H\"ormander's discussion of the mixed hyperbolic problem \cite[Section~12.9]{hormander83} allows for characteristic boundaries.
 But his approach is limited to the constant coefficient problem in the half space.
 A $C^\infty$-theory is presented, hence there are no estimates.

 We explore two distinct approaches to the regularity analysis of the problem under consideration.
-One uses the theory of hyperbolic equations -- a proper perspective not embraced so far in the literature on the MGT equation -- and relies on the conversion of the MGT equation to a $3\times 3$ hyperbolic system of first order.
-The theory of hyperbolic boundary problems with a characteristic boundary is better developed than the corresponding theory for scalar equations.
-This disparity may be due to the fact that Maxwell's equations are an important (symmetric) hyperbolic system of first order whose boundary is characteristic.
-Our analysis relies on the works by Majda and Osher \cite{mo75} and by M{\'e}tivier \cite{me00}.
+One uses the theory of hyperbolic equations -- a proper perspective not embraced so far in the literature on the MGT equation -- and makes necessary adjustments to Sakamoto's approach because of the characteristic boundary.

 The other one takes instead the perspective of Pandolfi and the first named author which relates the MGT equation to a suitable wave equation with memory \cite{bucci-pan-jee_2019}.
 The latter approach then appeals to the hyperbolic regularity theory for linear wave equations with Dirichlet boundary conditions which is largely a consequence of Sakamoto's work on scalar strictly hyperbolic equations \cite{sakamoto_70,sakamoto82}.
 An approach via first order system was given in the book by Chazarain and Piriou \cite[Example 7.3.10]{chaz-piriou_81}.
-A closer major reference for the present analysis is rather the work by Lasiecka, Lions and Triggiani, where energy methods and semigroup theory intertwine \cite{las-lions-trig_1986}.
+A closer major reference for the present analysis is the work by Lasiecka, Lions and Triggiani, where energy methods and semigroup theory intertwine \cite{las-lions-trig_1986}.
 The relevance of the theory of cosine operators for the regularity analysis of second-order equations proves its strength also in the study of the third-order equation under examination.